duvanbedoya/openalpr-web/README.md

-# Openalpr Webservice in a docker container
+# Openalpr Webservice in a docker container using Colombian Plates Recognition

 ## To Build